JiriChara/kindergarten/README.md

 // fails - no such method
 sandbox.playing.sleep(8);

-sandbox.isAllowed('watch', Television); // true  (use Governess of sandbox) sandbox.isAllowed('watch', new Television()); // true  (use Governess of sandbox) sandbox.isAllowed('watch', Netflix); // false (use Governess of sandbox) sandbox.playing.isAllowed('watch', Netflix); // false (use Governess of perimeter)
+sandbox.isAllowed('watch', Television); // true  (sandbox uses Governess of sandbox) sandbox.isAllowed('watch', new Television()); // true  (sandbox uses Governess of sandbox) sandbox.isAllowed('watch', Netflix); // false (sandbox uses Governess of sandbox) sandbox.playing.isAllowed('watch', Netflix); // false (sandbox uses Governess of perimeter)
 ```

 Fist we have created a new sandbox and we gave it a reference to a child - in real world applications it's usually the current user.
 We loaded our perimeter.
 The `playing` namespace is now available, because it's the purpose of the our perimeter.
-All the exposed methods from perimeter are now available.
-Notice that the `Kindergarten.AccessDenied` error is thrown when child is trying to watch cable TV.
-It's because of the `this.guard('watch', tv)` statement in `watchTv` method of child perimeter.
+All the exposed methods from perimeter are now available as well.
+Notice that the `AccessDenied` error is thrown when child is trying to watch cable TV.
+It's raised by `this.guard('watch', tv)` statement in `watchTv` method of child perimeter.
 This guard method is available in every perimeter and if we call it, then the perimeter will delegate that call to the governess.
 The governess is the one-responsible for all the rules to take the place.
 Perimeters use [head governess](https://github.com/JiriChara/kindergarten/blob/master/lib/kindergarten/governesses/head-governess.js) by default, but it's possible to create your own governess and give her the lead over your perimeter or even sandbox.
 If you specify a governess for the sandbox, then this governess will be used by perimeters in that sandbox by default, but we can still have our own governess for a specific perimeter.
 You can use [strict governess](https://github.com/JiriChara/kindergarten/blob/master/lib/kindergarten/governesses/strict-governess.js), [easy governess](https://github.com/JiriChara/kindergarten/blob/master/lib/kindergarten/governesses/easy-governess.js), [German governess](https://github.com/JiriChara/kindergarten/blob/master/lib/kindergarten/governesses/german-governess.js) or create you own by inheriting from head governess.

 ## Installation